Associate of Applied Science in Health Science

-In addition to the required core and major courses, you can further specialize your degree by choosing one of four concentrations that could prepare you to take professional credentialing exams and/or fulfill requirements for professional programs: surgical technology, telemetry, medical assistant, or preprofessional.
-Some concentrations are only available to students who have successfully completed a specific articulated military occupational specialty or training course.
+In addition to the required core and major courses, you can further specialize your degree by choosing a preprofessional concentration that could prepare you to fulfill requirements for professional programs.

 The Associate of Applied Science in Health Science program consists of a minimum of 90 quarter credit hours.
 You must complete a specific number of credit hours at Purdue Global.
 Refer to the Progression Requirements section for details.
 Upon successful completion of the program, you will be awarded an associate of applied science degree.

 - Integrate knowledge from behavioral and biological sciences as a basis for allied health practice.

 - Use current technology in a variety of health care roles.